 The goal of the course is to provide students with input and feedback on the writing and development of the Master's Thesis.
-The input will come both from the Teaching Fellows who will be leading the in person sessions (we have identified outstanding epidemiology post-doctoral fellows to lead the sessions) as well as peer to peer feedback in a small group setting.
+The input will come both from the Teaching Fellows who will be leading the in-person sessions (we have identified outstanding epidemiology post-doctoral fellows to lead the sessions) as well as peer-to-peer feedback in a small group setting.

-Students will be meeting in their small groups and teaching fellow 4-6 times during the Spring I and II, at time(s)/day(s) that works best for each group.
+Students will be meeting in their small groups and teaching fellow 4-6 times during Spring I and II, at time(s)/day(s) that works best for each group.
 In addition to written and oral feedback on the thesis, there will be some didactic presentations on effective writing of different sections of the thesis.
+EPI 300 credits dedicated towards the Thesis Writing Course will not count towards the 5 credits allowed towards thesis work.

-To enroll in the course: Sign up for Epi 300 course (Lorelei Mucci).
-Select full spring term.
-Choose 2.5 units for the course.
+To enroll in the course:

+- Sign up for Epi 300 course (Lorelei Mucci).

+- Select full spring term.

+- Choose 2.5 units for the course.